albertopeam/Android-Infrastructure/README.md

 *  Upload to bintray.
 *  Library wiki(Github) with samples
 *  Mount a jenkinsfile.
 Local jenkins.
 Search free jenkins providers.
-*  Automatic upload from jenkins to bintray.
+*  Automatic upload fxrom jenkins to bintray.

 #### Collaborations
 Via PR.
 They will be well received